-The result of the nematode analysis determines which control measures must be applied.
+The result of the nematode analysis determines which control measures are applied.

-Before planting/establishing new vines
+Before planting/establishing new trees

-It is critical to minimise the number of nematodes before planting new vines.
-Identify at least one (or more) year(s) in advance which blocks are going to be reestablished.
+It is of critical importance to minimise the number of nematodes before planting new trees.
+Identify at least one (or more) year(s) in advance which blocks are going to be re-established.
 Then determine the risk-level of the soil in terms of nematode infestation by having the soil analysed (see Monitoring).
-It is particularly old vine and stone fruit soils that cause problems because the same range of nematodes attack these crops (Table 1).
+It is particularly old stone fruit and vine soils that cause problems because the same range of nematodes attack these crops (Table 1).
 Other crops that hold possible risks include most vegetables, cucurbits, Port Jackson, Acacia, Black Wattle and rye.
-Except for rye, most of these plants are excellent hosts for root-knot nematodes.
+Except for rye, most of these crops are excellent hosts for root-knot nematodes.
 Rye is a good host for root-lesion nematodes.